postos/Practice-Projects-/README.md

-# Practice-Projects-
+# Practice-Project-
-This is a compilation of projects, of which I found interesting in some regard.
+Silverman Score, used to assist a Respiratory Therapist in assessing a neonate and initiating appropriate respiratory support.